 Professor Janet Maher

-, Area Coordinator and Associate Professor
+, Area Coordinator and Professor

 Franklin Furnace Collection, Museum of Modern Art; National Museum of Women in the Arts Library and Research Center, Washington, D.C.; Tate Gallery, London, England; Joan Flasch Artists’ Book Collection, School of the Art Institute of Chicago; and Milton S. Eisenhower Library Rare Book Collection, Johns Hopkins University, Baltimore, MD.
 The topics for Maher’s projects determine the type of artwork she produces.
 In addition to making and exhibiting much mixed media art and photography in her most recent project, she also researched and authored two scholarly books (From the Old Sod to the Naugatuck Valley and Waterbury Irish).
 With a deep interest in sustainability, Maher typically begins her work with pre-existing elements that she transforms through the art-making process into a larger and different statement.